tvrzna/emptty/README.md

 `DISPLAY_STOP_SCRIPT` Script started after Display (Xorg/Wayland) stops.
 __NOTE:__ The script is started as default user; in daemon mode it means `root`.

+`ENABLE_NUMLOCK` Enables numlock in daemon mode.
+Possible values are "true" or "false".
+Default value is false.

 #### /etc/emptty/motd-gen.sh
 If `DYNAMIC_MOTD` is set to `true`, this file exists and is executable for its owner, the result is printed as your own MOTD.
 Be very careful with this script!